-The town Sukhothai, which means “Dawn of Happiness”, dates back to the 13th century and has a lot to offer, not only historically.
-Since 1939 the province it belongs to is also called Sukhothai.
+The town Sukhothai, which means “Dawn of Happiness”, dates back to the 13th century and has a lot to offer.
 It is probably most famous for the historic city of Sukhothai (a UNESCO World Heritage Site), which lies about 12km away from the ‘new’ town of Sukhothai.
-And it’s these grounds where the Loi Krathong Festival takes place.
+And it’s on these grounds where the annual five day Loi Krathong Festival takes place.

 Note – if you’re looking for information on when Loi Krathong is this year, or where to stay, head to the end of the post for more information!

 The festival is on for five days, of which the last three boast the most activities.
 You didn’t think it was just about pushing some little banana leaf floats into a pond, did you?
 Hell, no!
 Let me take you along and show you what we got to see while we were at the festival – which is FREE!
 Even more amazing!

 …I have to tell you one thing though, before we start: they have food.
 A lot.
 Everything.
 Incredible food.
 Which we ate heaps of but didn’t photograph.
 It’s for your own good, believe me.
 Why tease you!!
 If food is not your thing, there were also several markets where you could shop ‘til you drop.

 Alright, let’s go!
 So, there’s live music – various bands play different styles of folk and classical music.
 We were on our way to something else when we passed the little stage in the picture below, but I stopped and took photos of the instruments.